Elbow, Wrist & Hand Pain Relief

 Elbow Bursitis – At the back of your elbow is a fluid-filled sac called the “bursa” that decreases friction between the different moving structures around the bones and muscles.
 Bursitis can occur when the bursa is overly stressed by repetitive motion or compressed due to an injury or sustained pressure.
 This may result in pain and swelling.

 Carpal Tunnel Syndrome (CTS) – The American Physical Therapy Association states that carpal tunnel syndrome impacts approximately 5% of all Americans.
 The carpal tunnel is the entry pathway for the median nerve and your finger tendons as they enter the wrist and hand.
 Carpal tunnel syndrome occurs when the carpal tunnel becomes constricted or pinched.
 This irritates the median nerve and can result in pain and paresthesia (numbness and tingling) at the wrist and hand.
 It can also cause pain up the entire arm.
 A constricted carpal tunnel is typically caused by repetitive use of the hands.
-Job-related use such as assembly-line work, keyboard-heavy work, or using heavy machinery frequently is the culprit but playing video games and different musical instruments also causes overuse injuries to the lower arm.
+Job-related use such as assembly-line work, keyboard-heavy work, or using heavy machinery frequently is the culprit but playing video games and different musical instruments also cause overuse injuries to the lower arm.

-Cubital Tunnel Syndrome – Much like carpal tunnel syndrome, cubital tunnel syndrome is another common form of nerve irritation or damage that can lead to elbow, wrist, and hand pain.
+Cubital Tunnel Syndrome – Much like carpal tunnel syndrome, cubital tunnel syndrome is another common form of nerve irritation or damage that can lead to the elbow, wrist, and hand pain.
 It is caused by repetitive pressure on the ulnar nerve, which is located on the medial side of your elbow and is commonly referred to as the “funny bone.”
 When too much stress or pressure is put on the cubital tunnel and ulnar nerve, tingling, numbness, and pain will result.

 Arthritis – Arthritis affects approximately 53 million Americans.
 In fact, according to the Arthritis Foundation, arthritis is the most common form of disability in the United States.
-There are many different forms of arthritis, but cartilage damage, inflammation and pain can impact all the joints of your elbow, wrist, or hand.
+There are many different forms of arthritis, but cartilage damage, inflammation, and pain can impact all the joints of your elbow, wrist, or hand.

 Sprains/Strains – Sprains and strains to the elbow, wrist, or hand can also result in pain.